Register your overseas travel and/or residential details here.

 Security restrictions like curfews and vehicle bans can be imposed at short notice.
 We recommend you adhere to any restrictions imposed by the local authorities and seek local advice on any changes to curfews.

-New Zealanders travelling or living in Iraq should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Iraq should have comprehensive travel insurance policies in place that include provision for medical evacuation by air.
 You should check that your travel insurance policy covers travel in Iraq – exclusions may well apply.